Top 50+ Scrum Master Interview Questions and Answers for 2025

 18. What is a User Story?

-• A user story is an agile software development/ project management tool that provides teams with simple, natural language explanations of one or more features of the project that’s written from the perspective of the end-user.
+• The user story is an agile software development/ project management tool that provides teams with simple, natural language explanations of one or more project features written from the end-user's perspective.

 • The user story doesn’t go into detail but only mentions how certain types of work will bring value to the end-user.
 The end-user, in this case, could be an external component or an internal customer/colleague within the organization.